sfjbs13june/minal/Day19/eureka-app/eureka-server/README.md

 # Project
-This Apllication is use understand the basic security mechanism in sprict boot application.
+This Application is use understand the basic security mechanism in spring boot application.

 ## Import project
-Import the project on either eclipse or inellij as a maven import project
+Import the project on either eclipse or intellij as a maven import project

 ## Building